metrorailings/OwlBlog/content/posts/week-6-insights.md

 Chiefs also using screens successfully to matriculate the ball downfield.

 The Chiefs deep passing attack has been stymied.
-Not sure whether it's due more to the Bills elaborate pass coverage or the rain is impacting things.
+Not sure whether it's due more to the Bills elaborate pass coverage or the rain impacting things.
 Generally, I think the former is more credible given Patrick Mahomes and his penchant for ridiculous throws.

 ***